Club History

 The second renaming of the club came in 1926, when the suffix Town was dropped and the club was simply called Hampstead, followed by a change of name to Golders Green in 1933.
 The final name change came in 1946 when the club became known as Hendon.

 In 1963, the club were accepted into the Isthmian League and this is where the club stayed until 2018, always playing in the top division.
 Success continued as they finished runners-up in their first season, followed by the first of two Championships a year later.
 A further title followed in 1973, with 1966, 1974 and 2015 seeing the club finish second.
 Indeed, in their first 11 seasons in the Isthmian League, Hendon never finished lower than 6th.
-Since the the club has had both good and bad seasons in the league, and in 2006 the club was reprieved from relegation due to Canvey Island taking a voluntary relegation of three levels from Conference National.
+Since then the club has had both good and bad seasons in the league, and in 2006 the club was reprieved from relegation due to Canvey Island taking a voluntary relegation of three levels from Conference National.

 During the amateur era, the club reached the final of the FA Amateur Cup no less than 5 times, winning the final in 1960, 1965 and 1972.